webnizam/fai-trainer/README.md

 ### Data Preparation

-To prepare the data with a specified image size:
+To prepare the data with a specified image size (default dataset directory is `datasets`):

     train-model --prepare-data --image-size 224 224

+To specify a different dataset directory:

+    train-model --prepare-data --dataset-dir path/to/your/dataset --image-size 224 224

 ### Model Training